coding-fever12/digital-scavenger/riddle3.md

-In the shadows I dwell, with a mind sharp as a blade.
+I am a creature of the night, with eyes that see in the dark.
-My companion is dark, with feathers that never fade.
+My presence is a warning, a sign of a mark.
 Who am I?